torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 In this post the goal is to give the *true* mathematical definitions of these concepts, show *how* to work with them, give some examples and then give some references that I found useful when I was exploring these topics.

+Vectors and tensors are *the* central objects in vector and tensor algebra / linear and multilinear algebra.
+Since linear algebra is one of the most well studied fields within all of mathematics, there is a large body of useful theorems that immediately becomes available once something is set identified as having a vector-type structure, especially if there are also some natural ways to define inner products and such.
+By using abstract definitions we broaden the applicability of those results as much as possible.

 Since tensors builds on top of the concepts of vectors, we will start with vectors.